John McGeehan: Career

 Following his PhD in Glasgow, McGeehan worked in the Structural Biology Laboratories at the University of York before joining the University of Portsmouth in 2000, where he worked on DNA-binding proteins.
 In 2005, he obtained a postdoctoral fellowship with the European Molecular Biology Laboratory, Grenoble, France, researching macromolecular crystallography and spectroscopy.

 In 2007, he returned to the University of Portsmouth, was awarded a Readership in 2012, and full professorship in 2016.
 In 2019, McGeehan became the founding director of the Centre for Enzyme Innovation (CEI) at the University of Portsmouth where he led a research team on enzyme engineering.
 In 2022, he took up the position of secretary general of The World Plastics Association in Monaco, where he co-chaired two international summits.
-McGeehan co-chaired the innaugural Gordon Research Conference on Plastics Recycling and Upcycling with Gregg T. Beckham in 2023, bringing together 200 researchers to discuss viable solutions to our plastics problem.
+McGeehan co-chaired the inaugural Gordon Research Conference on Plastics Recycling and Upcycling with Gregg T. Beckham in 2023, bringing together 200 researchers to discuss viable solutions to our plastics problem.

-McGeehan joined the National Renewable Energy Laboratory in 2024 as a principal scientist in the BioEnergy Science and Technology Group, where he leads collaborative projects on the design and application of enzyme-based technologies for materials and chemicals.
+McGeehan joined the National Renewable Energy Laboratory in 2024 as a principal scientist in the BioEnergy Science and Technology Group, where he led collaborative projects on the design and application of enzyme-based technologies for plastics and chemicals.
+In 2026 he took up a 125^{th} Anniversary Chair at the University of Birmingham, UK.